 This includes the following:

-All of the best stock trading platforms discussed on this page offer CFDs – so you can choose from a ‘buy order’ if you think the share price will increase or a ‘sell order’ if you think it will decrease!
+All of the UK trading platforms reviewed on this page offer CFDs – so you can choose from a ‘buy order’ if you think the share price will increase or a ‘sell order’ if you think it will decrease.

 An additional benefit of choosing a stock trading platform that offers share CFDs is that you can apply leverage.
 This allows you to ‘multiply’ the size of your stake.
 In the UK, retail investor clients can apply leverage of up to 1:5 when trading stocks.